Kuhmo: Geography

 By area the municipality is the second largest in the region (and the twelfth largest in the country), covering twice the land area of Luxembourg.
 The population is heavily concentrated in Kuhmo-town.
-Most of the area is very wild, featuring more than 600 lakes and for the rest extensively forested, providing a home to abundant wild life that includes brown bears, wolves and Finnish forest reindeer.
+Most of the area is very wild, featuring more than 600 lakes and for the rest extensively forested, providing a home to abundant wild life that includes Eurasian brown bears, Eurasian wolves and Finnish forest reindeer.

 The Ministry of Agriculture and Forestry has set Kuhmo as a part of Eastern Finland´s stable bear population area.
 According to the plan, the population density of bears in this area will be maintained higher than in the rest of the country.
 The wolf population is also dense by comparison to the rest of the country.
 In consequence, the number of reindeer has decreased lately.

 The topography is made up of low hills, of which the most significant are near the Russian frontier on the eastern side.
 To the south, Kuhmo is bordered by North Karelia.

 Several nature reserves have been founded in Kuhmo for the protection of the frontier wilderness.
 Forest administration maintains several hiking routes on the reserves and almost all are accessible to the public.